Okinawa Uno

 Okinawa Uno, also called Colonia Okinawa or simply Okinawa, is a small city and municipality of Bolivia, located in Ignacio Warnes Province in Santa Cruz Department.
-The town is found 146 km northeast of the city of Santa Cruz de la Sierra, between the Río Grande to the east and the Pailón River to the west.
+The town is between the Río Grande to the east and the Pailón River to the west.
 The municipality has a population of 12,482 inhabitants, according to the 2012 Bolivian census.

 History

-The town was established by Okinawan immigrants after the end of the Pacific War, and, during its peak in the mid-60s, consisted of 565 families and over 3,000 Okinawans in total.
+The town was established by Okinawan immigrants after the end of the Second World War, and during its peak in the mid-1960s consisted of 565 families and over 3,000 Okinawans in total.